The Chamiza Foundation

 After nearly twenty years as residents of New Mexico, Gifford and Joann Phillips began to explore means of reciprocating the aesthetic and spiritual enrichment they had gained from their experience of Pueblo culture.
 The Phillips learned of the concern of Pueblo elders for their fading traditions and languages; the Phillips themselves saw beauty, a model lifeway within those traditions, and a culture to be emulated.
 In collaboration with their dear friend and neighbor Alfonso Ortiz, an Ohkay Owingeh Pueblo elder and UNM Professor of Anthropology, the Chamiza Foundation was established in 1989.

-Now after nearly 30 years, the Chamiza Foundation continues to be relevant to Pueblo communities.
+Now after 35 years, the Chamiza Foundation continues to be relevant to Pueblo communities.

 In recognition of the vision and legacy of the Founders of the Chamiza Foundation, Gifford and Joann Phillips, the dedication of the Phillips Family for 35 years, you can also support our work with Pueblo communities!

 Get the latest news from the Chamiza Foundation!
 Included is a message from the Executive Director, Pueblo project updates, plus read how we have responded to the Pandemic.